Autism Training Curriculums -

 Boy Scouts / Girl Scouts Leaders

-Providing autism training for Boy Scout and Girl Scout leaders creates inclusive and supportive environments for all young scouts.
-Leaders will learn how to accommodate and engage with scouts on the autism spectrum.
-Topics include de-escalating adverse situations, gaining trust and cooperation, and what to do if an autistic scout bolts from a stressful situation or wanders off.
+Providing autism training for Boy Scout and Girl Scout leaders helps create inclusive and supportive environments for all scouts.
+Leaders learn how to accommodate and engage scouts on the autism spectrum.
+Topics include de-escalating challenging situations, gaining trust and cooperation, and responding if a scout bolts or wanders.
+The training also offers strategies to ensure every scout feels understood and supported.

-Autism training for Guest Services personnel is a critical component in ensuring that a facility offers inclusive and welcoming experiences to all customers and visitors.
-This specialized training provides staff the tools to identify individuals on the autism spectrum and interact effectively.
-Topics include how to de-escalate an adverse situation, gain trust and cooperation, as well as calming techniques.
+Autism training for security and event staff is essential for ensuring that public venues provide inclusive and welcoming experiences for all visitors.
+This specialized program equips staff with practical, hands-on tools to identify individuals on the autism spectrum and interact effectively and respectfully.
+Topics include de-escalating challenging situations, gaining trust and cooperation, and using calming techniques.

 • Autism training for caregivers